AdaCore/spark2014/lrm/source/packages.rst

    appear in an initialization.
 #.
 If a package has an ``abstract_state_aspect`` but no
-   ``initializes_aspect`` it follows that none of its state components are initialized during the package initialization.
+   ``initializes_aspect`` it follows that none of its state components are initialized during package initialization.

 .. centered:: **Restrictions that may be Applied**
 .. include:: restrictions-and-profiles.rst
    :start-after: 7.1.3 Initializes Aspect
    :end-before: 7.1.4

-.. centered:: **Dynamic Semantics**

-There are no dynamic semantics associated with the ``initializes_aspect`` the rules are checked by static analysis.

 .. centered:: **Verification Rules**